Cignor/Collider/USER_MANUAL/Nodes_Dictionary.md

 - Thread-safe data access (audio thread + UI thread)
 - XML persistence via `getExtraStateTree()` / `setExtraStateTree()`
 - Dynamic I/O pins based on number of automation channels

 ---

+### automation_lane
+**Drawable Automation Curve Lane**

+A drawable automation lane that allows you to draw and edit automation curves directly on an infinitely scrolling timeline.
+Features a fixed center playhead with the timeline scrolling underneath, similar to a traditional DAW automation lane.
+Ideal for creating complex, hand-drawn modulation curves with precise timing control.

+#### Outputs
+- `Value` (CV) - Main automation output (0-1 range)
+- `Inverted` (CV) - Inverted output (1-0 range)
+- `Bipolar` (CV) - Bipolar output (-1 to +1 range)
+- `Pitch` (CV) - Pitch CV output (0-10V range, V/Oct compatible)

+#### Parameters
+- `Rate` (0.01-20 Hz) - Playback rate in free mode
+- `Mode` (Choice) - Free (Hz) or Sync (tempo-synchronized)
+- `Division` (Choice) - Musical division when synced (1/32, 1/16, 1/8, 1/4, 1/2, 1 Bar, 2 Bars, 4 Bars, 8 Bars)
+- `Loop` (Bool) - Enable looping playback
+- `Record/Edit` (Choice) - Toggle between recording mode (auto-scroll) and edit mode (manual scroll)
+- `Zoom` (10-200 pixels/beat) - Timeline zoom level (UI only)

+#### How to Use
+1. **Drawing Automation:**
+   - Click and drag on the timeline canvas to draw automation curves
+   - Vertical position controls the output value (top = 1.0, bottom = 0.0)
+   - The timeline scrolls infinitely - draw as long as you need

+2. **Playback Modes:**
+   - **Free Mode:** Set rate in Hz for independent playback speed
+   - **Sync Mode:** Sync to global transport with musical divisions
+   - Enable Loop to repeat the automation pattern

+3. **Record vs Edit Mode:**
+   - **Record Mode:** Timeline auto-scrolls during playback, follow the playhead
+   - **Edit Mode:** Manual scrolling for precise editing of existing curves

+4. **Multiple Output Formats:**
+   - Use `Value` for standard 0-1 modulation
+   - Use `Inverted` for reverse modulation curves
+   - Use `Bipolar` for modulation centered around zero
+   - Use `Pitch` for V/Oct pitch control

+5. **Timeline Navigation:**
+   - Scroll horizontally to navigate the timeline
+   - Adjust zoom to see more or less detail
+   - Grid lines show beat divisions for reference
+   - Fixed center playhead makes it easy to see current position

+6. **Example Patches:**
+   - **Filter Sweeps:** Draw filter cutoff automation and connect to VCF
+   - **Volume Automation:** Use Value output to control VCA gain
+   - **Pitch Sequences:** Draw melodic lines and use Pitch output to VCO
+   - **Complex Modulation:** Combine with other modulators for layered automation

+7. **Tips:**
+   - Draw smooth curves by dragging slowly
+   - Use sync mode for tempo-locked automation
+   - Enable loop for repeating patterns
+   - Zoom out to see the big picture, zoom in for fine editing
+   - Perfect for creating evolving, non-repetitive modulation

+**Visual Features:**
+- Fixed center playhead (doesn't move, timeline scrolls underneath)
+- Infinite scrolling timeline (draw as long as needed)
+- Beat and bar grid lines for musical reference
+- Real-time curve visualization
+- Sample-accurate playback

+**Technical Details:**
+- Chunk-based storage for efficient handling of long automation data
+- Thread-safe data access between audio and UI threads
+- Sample-accurate interpolation during playback
+- Transport-synchronized when in Sync mode
+- XML persistence via `getExtraStateTree()` / `setExtraStateTree()`

+---